UFC Fight Night: Belfort vs. Gastelum: Predictions & Analysis

 A few statistical edges stand out.
 Gastelum throws significantly more leather — a 1.7 sig. strike per minute gap.
 Gastelum is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Gastelum has tighter striking defense, making opponents miss more often.

 The Pick: Kelvin Gastelum over Vitor Belfort.
-The model is firm on this one: Gastelum at 77%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Gastelum at 83%.
+The market implies 24% for Belfort, but our model sees only 17%.
+That 7-point gap favoring Gastelum is worth watching.

 Mauricio Rua vs Gian Villante